 The final area we rated was nursing.
 We gave it a lowly F in this area, which is a rock bottom grade.
 Nursing grades are tied to quality and quantity of nursing care.
 This nursing home provided just 0.3 hours of nursing care per resident per day.
 This statistic is far below average.
 Lastly, we also assessed some nursing quality-based metrics in determining our nursing grades.
 This facility fared well in terms of avoiding major falls and pressure ulcers.
 Many consider these metrics to be reliable measures of the quality of nursing care.

 Compared to national and state averages across all facilities.

 Minimizes Pressure Ulcers

-This tells you the percent of residents who suffered from a pressure ulcer.
-Pressure ulcers, which are also referred to as bed sores, are often the result of residents not being moved frequently enough.
-Better nursing protocols can limit the percentage of residents in a nursing home who sustain pressure ulcers.
+This tells you the percent of residents that suffered from a pressure ulcer.
+Pressure ulcers, which are also called bed sores, are often the result of residents not being moved frequently enough.
+Better nursing care limits the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls